JonEjikeme/JonEjikeme.github.io/portfolio/_posts/2024-08-25-Reverse-Proxy.md

 <img src="/assets/img/portfolio/proxy/dashboard.png" alt="Dashboard">

 Reverse proxies are important tools to have when securing IT infrastructure.
-It acts as a barrier between clients and application servers.
+They act as a barrier between clients and application servers.
 Proxies are notably known for their ability to speed up web traffic through the use of caching, load balancing, and routing.
 In this post, I will be demonstrating the traefik reverse proxy.

 ## What is Traefik

 Traefik is a modern reverse proxy and load balancer designed for dynamic service discovery, making it an ideal choice for containerized applications.
 Unlike traditional proxies that require manual configuration, Traefik can automatically detect and route traffic to new services as they come online.

-## Why I Chose Traefik?
+## Why I Chose Traefik

 <ul>
-    <li>Seamless Docker integration – Since Traefik can run as a Docker container, it integrates well with my Docker Swarm environment.</li>
+    <li>Seamless Docker integration: Since Traefik can run as a Docker container, it integrates well with my Docker Swarm environment.</li>
-    <li>Automatic service discovery – No need to manually update configurations when deploying new services.</li>
+    <li>Automatic service discovery: No need to manually update configurations when deploying new services.</li>
-    <li>Built-in SSL/TLS management – Traefik integrates with Let’s Encrypt to automatically issue and renew SSL certificates.</li>
+    <li>Built-in SSL/TLS management: Traefik integrates with Let’s Encrypt to automatically issue and renew SSL certificates.</li>
 </ul>